What is Bankruptcy?

 Will Bankruptcy affect my Employment?

 Bankruptcy does not stop you from working.
 However, declaring bankruptcy may make it difficult for you to hold a particular licence, which may prevent you from being a member of that professional body or trade organisation.
-There may also be limitations to operating as a sole trader.
+There may also be limitations to operating as a sole trader and you cannot be a director of a company.

 For instance, a Bankrupt cannot hold a Real Estate license and therefore, cannot operate as a Real Estate Agent while they are bankrupt.